opensvc/docs.opensvc.com/source/man.svcmgr.rst

            delete resources passed through --rid in services passed through --service

 :command:`get`
-              get the value of the node configuration parameter pointed by --param
+              get the value of the service configuration parameter pointed by --param

 :command:`set`
               set a service configuration parameter (pointed by --param) value (pointed by --value)

 :command:`unset`
-            unset a node configuration parameter pointed by --param
+            unset a service configuration parameter pointed by --param

 :command:`update`
            update definitions in an existing service configuration file